Slobodan Milošević: Downfall

 Milošević was arrested by Yugoslav authorities on 1 April 2001, following a 36-hour armed standoff between police and Milošević's bodyguards at his Belgrade villa.
 Although no official charges were made, Milošević was suspected of abuse of power and corruption.

 Following his arrest, the United States pressured the Yugoslav government to extradite Milošević to the ICTY or lose financial aid from the IMF and World Bank.
 President Koštunica opposed extradition of Milošević, arguing that it would violate the Yugoslav constitution.
 Prime Minister Zoran Đinđić called a governmental meeting to issue a decree for extradition.
 Milošević's lawyers appealed the extradition process to the Yugoslav constitutional court.
 The court requested two weeks to deliberate the appeal.
 Ignoring objections from the president and the constitutional court, Đinđić ordered the extradition of Milošević to the ICTY.
-On 28 June, Milošević was flown by helicopter from Belgrade to a US airbase in Tuzla, Bosnia and Herzegovina and from where he was then flown to The Hague, Netherlands.
+On 28 June, Milošević was flown by helicopter from Belgrade to a US airbase in Tuzla, Bosnia and Herzegovina and from there he was then flown to The Hague, Netherlands.

 The extradition caused political turmoil in Yugoslavia.
 President Koštunica denounced the extradition as illegal and unconstitutional, while a junior party in the Đinđić coalition government left in protest.
 Milošević's lawyer, Toma Fila, said the extradition violated the Yugoslav constitutional ban on extradition. Đinđić stated there would be negative consequences if the government did not cooperate.
 Additionally, the government argued that sending Milošević to the ICTY was not extradition as it is a UN institution and not a foreign country.
 Following the extradition, a group of donors pledged approximately $1 billion dollars in financial aid to Yugoslavia.